albertnis/ld2410-configurator/README.md

 # LD2410 configurator

 Display radar data and configure your LD2410 motion sensor, right from the browser!
+The aim of this project is to improve on the hard-to-use Windows-only tooling provided by HiLink.

 Features: